• Menu

 When Cervidil is Not Used

-There are times Cervidil should NOT be used.
+There are times when the use of Cervidil is contraindicated.
 Some of those times are (this is not an exhaustive list)

 • Medical conditions like if the patient is very sensitive to prostaglandins